Tickets & Fines

 When reporting bylaw infractions, Animal Control & Bylaw Services requires the following:

-- Complaints must be made in writing or by using this online form
+- Complaints must be made in writing.

 - You must include your name and phone number, complaints cannot be made anonymously.